 The chador is an Iranian invention and consists of a full body length fabric (often black) tossed over the women’s head that only leaves the face open.

 A chador is not mandatory in Iran.
-At certain shrines and mosques you must wear them, but then they are provided to you as a lot of Iranian women themselves do not use a chador.
+At certain shrines and mosques you must wear them, but then they are provided to you as a lot of Iranian women themselves do not use a chador throughout the day.

 Wearing a chador requires some practice and it looks easier than it is.
 Luckily, they will forgive you as a tourist for your clumsy fight with all the fabric and gravity pulling it down.